artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw10/part2/homework10-part2.md

 #### Part 2.3: Medium [15 pts]

-In this part we ask you to fill in `__init__(self)` and  `forward(self, x)` of `Medium` class that is a subclass of [`torch.nn.Module`](https://pytorch.org/docs/stable/_modules/torch/nn/modules/module.html#Module).
+In this part we ask you to fill in `__init__(self)` and  `forward(self, x)` of the `Medium` class that is a subclass of [`torch.nn.Module`](https://pytorch.org/docs/stable/_modules/torch/nn/modules/module.html#Module).
-We ask you to build a model that consists of a multiple fully-connected linear layers (using [`torch.nn.Linear`](https://pytorch.org/docs/stable/nn.html#linear-layers) for instance).
+We ask you to build a model that consists of a multiple fully-connected linear layers (using [`torch.nn.Linear`](https://pytorch.org/docs/stable/nn.html#linear-layers)).
 The network architecture is open-ended, so it is up to you to decide the number of linear layers and the size of nodes within the hidden layer(s).
-There are many tutorials online for you to use, for instance here [blog post](http://adventuresinmachinelearning.com/pytorch-tutorial-deep-learning/) that builds a Fully-Connected Network with 2 hidden layers.
-You can also use activation functions and pooling in between the layers.
+There are many tutorials online for you to use, for instance [this blog post](http://adventuresinmachinelearning.com/pytorch-tutorial-deep-learning/) gives a good solution for our  `Medium` class  by building a Fully-Connected Network with 2 hidden layers.
+You can also use activation functions like ReLU.
 Remember that the input to this model is the size of a one dimensional representation of an image and the output is the number of classes as for the Easy Model.

-Once you have filled in `__init__(self)` and  `forward(self, x)` of `MediumModel` class you should expect something similar to this:
+Once you have filled in `__init__(self)` and  `forward(self, x)` of the `MediumModel` class you should expect something similar to this:
 ```python
 >>> class_names = ['T-Shirt', 'Trouser', 'Pullover', 'Dress', 'Coat', 'Sandal', 'Shirt', 'Sneaker', 'Bag', 'Ankle Boot']
 >>> num_epochs = 2